honzie/trackpad/README.md

 - Task dependency tree: what tasks a given task is dependent on
 - Compose tasks into milestones
 - Known vacation schedule / average distribution of vacations
-- Ability to great what-if scenarios.
-Swap out tasks for other task sets (grouping tasks), to determine which of multiple plans may be quickest
+- Ability to create what-if scenarios.
+Swap out tasks for other task sets (grouping tasks), to determine which of multiple plans may be quickest—or most beneficial to the company
 - Oncall overhead
 - Compare various randomization methods, see if it changes the s-curve output
 - Compare quicker randomization heuristics (e.g. dividing bell curves into X slices and choosing one via weight)
 - Compare number vs integer (hour) randomization results
+- Website to handle task estimation (log in, per user, track results, show visualizations of test runs, etc)

 ### Processing

 1. Have a pool of idle team members
 2. Have an ordered task list
-3. When the pool has team members, randomly select one and assign them the next task
-4. Randomly generate a time the task takes, using a standard distribution weighting over the prediction for that team member
+3. Randomly generate a time the task takes, using a standard distribution weighting over the prediction for that team member
-5. Insert the team member back onto the pool once the task has completed
+4. Insert the team member back onto the pool once the task has completed
-6. Once all tasks are completed, note the completion date
+5. Once all tasks are completed, note the completion date

 Stretch
 - Use multiple cores for running the simulations